-Interviewing can be challenging as employers are always looking for new and innovative ways to hire and retain top talent.
+Interviewing job candidates can be challenging as employers are always looking for new and innovative ways to hire and retain top talent.
 Hiring managers and recruiters often make the mistake of focusing solely on job requirements and experience due to the difficulty level involved in assessing the potential of a candidate.

 You will yield better results and ultimately improve the quality of the candidate you are hiring if you focus on potential and the candidate’s ability to grow within your organization.

-When you’re screening candidates, trajectory should be a key part of the assessment process.
+When you’re interviewing job candidates, trajectory should be a key part of the assessment process.
 It’s imperative that managers and recruiters evaluate not only where the candidate is, but where they’re going and how fast they’re getting there.
 Drive, self-motivation, and determination to advance personally and professionally can play a considerable role in selecting an ideal candidate.

 Hiring a candidate with limited experience may prove advantageous, albeit a bit risky.
 Having less history may enable the candidate to see problems in a new light and from a fresh perspective.
 In addition, the lack of experience may also increase the pressure for the candidate to continually prove themselves.
 At a minimum, the shorter career history will mean less inherited unhealthy habits to apply.